trigger-corp/Forge-Documentation/source/modules/native/events.rst

     @end

-* If a method has a return value other than ``void`` then ``nil`` should be returned unless the event has been handled by this plugin, for example, if a url handler event is handled by a plugin it can return ``YES`` and prevent other plugins from seeing the event.
+* If you want to prevent subsequent event listeners from receiving an event, you should return a non-``nil`` value.
+For example, if a key press event is handled by a plugin it can return ``YES`` and prevent other plugins from seeing the event.